stevenaeola/gitpitch/prog/assessment_2_progblack_2021/PITCHME.md

 ## Key Skills

 - an ability to communicate technical information
-- an ability to plan and work independently.
+- an ability to plan and work independently

 ---